-When is Final Fantasy XIV 7.0 release date?
+When is Final Fantasy XIV's 7.0 release date?

 We still don’t have an exact date for FFXIV 7.0 release.
 There is, however, enough information for us to speculate that Square Enix is announcing it soon, giving us a proper date.
 At the time of writing, Patch 6.45 is about to drop.
 This means we can expect patch 6.5 around late August or early September.
 The time between big patches is four months, making this a solid guess since Patch 6.4 was released in late May.

 Since NA’s Fanfest will take place in late July, fans are expecting mostly news about Patch 6.5.
 U.K.’s Fanfest will take place in October, so it would make sense for them to announce FFXIV’s next expansion release window in the event.
-Typically, expansions are released every two years, putting 7.0’s release in 2024.
+Typically, expansions are released every two years, but with Covid’s interruptions, it would make sense to put 7.0’s release in 2024.
 With the release dates of other expansions — Heavensward (2015), Stormblood (2017), Shadowbringers (2019), Endwalker (2021) – it wouldn’t be a surprise if Square Enix scheduled the next expansion for June/July 2024.

 Still, this is just speculation based on the game’s history.
 Fans also don’t have any information about what we are going to see in the next expansion in terms of plot.
 There is plenty of speculation and conversation swirling about what might be coming next, but nothing official yet from Square Enix on what 7.0 will have in store.